-Since metamodelling constructs such as Powertypes and Clabjects are not supported by MOF the Essence approach introduces a set of instance attributes through the use of Domain classes.
-Figure 135 shows an example of how to align the definition of the language concept WorkProduct as defined in ISO 24744 with the approach in Essence.
+Since metamodeling constructs such as Powertypes and Clabjects are not supported by MOF the Essence approach introduces a set of instance attributes through the use of Domain classes.
+Figure D.1 shows an example of how to align the definition of the language concept WorkProduct as defined in ISO 24744 with the approach in Essence.